Top 3 most common dental fears

 Bill Shock

-After mustering your courage to go for the dental appointment, the last thing you want is to have a bill shock after the treatment.
-In our clinic, you will not have any bill shock.
+After mustering the courage to go to the dental appointment, the last thing you want is to be shocked by the bill after the treatment.
+At our clinic, you won't experience any bill shock.

-After the thorough examination during your appointment with us, our doctor will share with you any dental issues to take note of.
-A customised treatment plan with treatment options, fees and time required for the treatments are clearly written for you to consider.
+After a thorough examination during your appointment with us, our doctor will share with you any dental issues to be aware of.
+A customised treatment plan, including treatment options, fees, and the time required for each treatment, is clearly outlined for your consideration.
 We will only proceed with your approval.

 You will clearly know what treatment we are having for your next appointment.
-Not only that, you can plan your schedule and your budget well beforehand.
+Not only that, but you can also plan your schedule and budget well in advance.

 Are you feeling better after reading this?
-If you need more assurance, schedule an appointment with us now!
+For added assurance, schedule an appointment with us today!
 You get to understand more in detail.
 The more you understand, the less (dental) fear you will have.

 To serve you better, we are available by Appointment Only